 About the Organization: Bucks County Opportunity Council strives to empower low-income individuals in Bucks County to achieve their goals for sustainable improvement in economic self-sufficiency by a personalized case management approach founded on education and partnership with the community.

 DPC Engagement: DPC supports the organization's Economic Self-Sufficiency Program, which enables hard-working, motivated, low-income people to acquire the education, resources and employment necessary to achieve permanent economic self-sufficiency without future need for cash welfare.
-During the summer, volunteers from the congregation volunteer in BCOC's Hope of the Harvest Charitable Garden at Delaware Valley College, which provides fresh produce to local food pantries.

 About the Organization: A mission of the Mennonite Central Committee, the Care and Share Thrift Shop aims to improve the quality of life of people who are suffering from poverty, oppression, and natural disaster by creating a market for reusable items and expanding the market for original creations of Third World Craftspeople.

 DPC Engagement: DPC members are invited to volunteer at the Care and Share Thrift Shop on the third Friday morning of each month.
 For more information on how to get involved, please visit our "local volunteer opportunities" page.